Analyzing Transformers in Embedding Space: Abstract

 \section{Abstract}

 Understanding Transformer-based models has attracted significant attention, as they lie at the heart of recent technological advances across machine learning.
-While most interpretability methods rely on running models over inputs, recent work has shown that a zero-pass approach, where parameters are interpreted directly without a forward/backward pass is feasible for \emph{some} Transformer parameters, and for two-layer attention networks.
-In this work, we present a theoretical analysis where \emph{all} parameters of a trained Transformer are interpreted by projecting them into the \emph{embedding space}, that is, the space of vocabulary items they operate on.
-We derive a simple theoretical framework to support our arguments and provide ample evidence for its validity.
+While most interpretability methods rely on running models over inputs, recent work has shown that an input-independent approach, where parameters are interpreted directly without a forward/backward pass is feasible for \emph{some} Transformer parameters, and for two-layer attention networks.
+In this work, we present a conceptual framework where \emph{all} parameters of a trained Transformer are interpreted by projecting them into the \emph{embedding space}, that is, the space of vocabulary items they operate on.
+Focusing mostly on GPT-2 for this paper, we provide diverse evidence to support our argument.
 First, an empirical analysis showing that parameters of both pretrained and fine-tuned models can be interpreted in embedding space.
 Second, we present two applications of our framework: (a) aligning the parameters of different models that share a vocabulary, and (b) constructing a classifier \emph{without training} by ``translating'' the parameters of a fine-tuned classifier to parameters of a different model that was only pretrained.
-Overall, our findings open the door to interpretation methods that, at least in part, abstract away from model specifics and operate in the embedding space only.
+Overall, our findings show that at least in part, we can abstract away model specifics and understand Transformers in the embedding space.